-If you did not meet both of these conditions, you incurred a permanent loss of Federal financial aid here at SUNY Broome, and therefore, will have to pay for your tuition without the assistance of PELL, TAP or Federal student loans until such time as you meet Satisfactory Academic Progress standards.
+If you did not meet both of these conditions, you incurred a permanent loss of financial aid here at SUNY Broome, and therefore, will have to pay for your tuition without the assistance of PELL, TAP or Federal student loans until such time as you meet Satisfactory Academic Progress standards.

 When will my academic dismissal hold be lifted?

-What is the spring 2022 academic appeal deadline?
+What is the spring 2024 reinstatement deadline?

-The Spring 2022 Academic Appeal application deadline is December 15 at 11:59 p.m.
+The spring 2024 reinstatement deadline is December 15 at 5:00 pm.